Computable randomness and betting for computable probability spaces: Almost-everywhere decidable cell decompositions

 A set $A$ is a \noun{$\mu$-a.e.~decidable set} if there is a $\mu$-a.e.~decidable pair $U,V$ such that $U\subseteq A\subseteq\mathcal{X}\smallsetminus V$.
 The code for the $\mu$-a.e.~decidable set $A$ is the pair of codes for the $\Sigma_{1}^{0}$ sets $U$ and $V$.

 \end{defn} Hoyrup and Rojas \cite{Hoyrup2009} also required that $U\cup V$ be dense for technical reasons.
-We will relax this condition, working under the principle that one can safely ignore null open sets.
+We will relax this condition, since it is not necessary.
 They also use the terminology ``almost decidable set''.

 Definition~\ref{def:ae-decidable} is an effectivization of \noun{$\mu$-continuity set}, i.e.~a set with $\mu$-null boundary.
-Notice, the set $\mathcal{X}\smallsetminus(U\cup V)$ includes the topological boundary, but since we do not require $U\cup V$ to be dense, it may also include null open sets.
+In Definition~\ref{def:ae-decidable}, the topological boundary of $A$ is a subset of the null set $\mathcal{X}\smallsetminus(U\cup V)$.
+(Since, $U\cup V$ is not required to be dense, $\mathcal{X}\smallsetminus(U\cup V)$ may contain null open sets, but these will not present a problem.)

-Not every $\Sigma_{1}^{0}$ set is a.e.~decidable; for example, take a dense open set with measure less than one.
+Not every $\Sigma_{1}^{0}$ set is a.e.~decidable; for example, take a dense $\Sigma_{1}^{0}$ set with measure less than one.
 However, any basic open ball $B(a,r)$ is a.e.~decidable provided that $\{x\mid d(a,x)=r\}$ has null measure.
 (Again, if we require the boundary to be nowhere dense, the situation is more subtle.
 See the discussion in Hoyrup and Rojas \cite{Hoyrup2009}.)
 Further, the closed ball $\overline{B}(a,r)$ is also a.e.~decidable with the same code.
 Any two a.e.~decidable sets with the same code will be considered the same for our purposes.
-Hence, I will occasionally say $x\in A$ (respectively $x\notin A)$, when I mean $x\in U$ (respectively $x\notin V)$ for the corresponding a.e.~decidable pair $(U,V)$.
+Hence, I will occasionally say $x\in A$ (respectively $x\notin A)$, when I mean $x\in U$ (respectively $x\notin V)$ for the corresponding a.e.~decidable pair $(U,V)$. \begin{rem} If $(U,V)$ is a pair of sets satisfying conditions (1) and (3) in Definition~\ref{def:ae-decidable} and satisfying $\mu(U\cap V)=0$ (in place of condition (2)), then $U$ is an a.e.~decidable set as follows.
+By the definition of a $\Sigma_{1}^{0}$ set, $U$ and $V$ are both unions of c.e.~listings of basic open balls.
+Let $U'$ and $V'$ be the same unions, except without the balls of measure $0$.
+Then $U'$ and $V'$ are still $\Sigma_{1}^{0}$, $U'\subseteq U\subseteq\mathcal{X}\smallsetminus V'$, $U'=U$ a.e., $V'=V$ a.e., and $U'\cap V'=\varnothing$. \end{rem}